pingcap/docs-cn/dev/reference/transactions/transaction-model.md

 # Transaction Model

-TiDB implements an optimistic transaction model.
-Unlike MySQL, which uses row-level locking to avoid write conflict, in TiDB, the write conflict is checked only in the `commit` process during the execution of the statements like `Update`, `Insert`, `Delete`, and so on.
+TiDB defaults to an optimistic transaction model.
+This means that unlike MySQL where statements may block waiting to acquire row-locks, TiDB will allow modifications to occur and detect the conflict at the transaction attempts to commit.

-Similarly, functions such as `GET_LOCK()` and `RELEASE_LOCK()` and statements such as `SELECT ..
+Similarly, statements such as `SELECT ..
 FOR UPDATE` do not work in the same way as in MySQL.

 > **Note:**
 >
-> On the application side, remember to check the returned results of `COMMIT` because even there is no error in the execution, there might be errors in the `COMMIT` process.
+> Experimental support for [pessimistic locking](/reference/transactions/transaction-pessimistic.md) is now available.
+When enabled, TiDB will behave behave similar to the InnoDB storage engine.

 ## Differences from MySQL